githwxi/ATS-Xanadu/xassets/README.md

 ### JS/xats2py/xats2py_pyemit01_ats3_opt1.js

 This compiler is built for compiling ATS3 source into PY.
-It needs to be run with Python3.12 (or a later version).
+The generated PY code needs to be run with Python3.12 (or a later version).
 The word `pyemit01` in the name of the compiler indicates that the compiler emits PY code after loading (via a call to the function `the_tr12env_pvsl01d` in `xglobal.dats`) some prelude-files (inside XATSHOME/prelude) made for general-purpose programming.
 The word `ats3` in the name indicates that this compiler is built via the direct use of a bootstrapped ATS3 compiler.
 Also, the word `opt1` in the name indicates that the JS code for the compiler is transpiled (from JS to JS) by the closure-compiler (produced by Google).

 This one (pyemit01) is also stored at XATSHOME.

+## XATS2CM

+For compiling ATS3 into Scheme.

+### JS/xats2cm/xats2cm_cmemit01_ats3_opt1.js

+This compiler is built for compiling ATS3 source into Scheme.
+Its development and usage is parallel to XATS2PY.